haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   .. index:: Line metrics control in gnatmetric

-  For any (legal) source file, and for each of its eligible local program units, ``gnatmetric`` computes the following
+  For each source file, and for each of its eligible local program units, ``gnatmetric`` computes the following metrics:
-  metrics:

   * the total number of lines;

   * the total number of code lines (i.e., non-blank lines that are not comments)

   * the number of comment lines

   * the number of code lines containing end-of-line comments;

-  * the comment percentage: the ratio between the number of lines that contain comments and the number of all non-blank lines, expressed as a percentage;
+  * the comment percentage: the ratio between the number of lines that contain comments and the number of all non-blank lines, expressed as a percentage

   * the number of empty lines and lines containing only space characters and/or format effectors (blank lines)

-  * the average number of code lines in subprogram bodies, task bodies, entry bodies and statement sequences in package bodies (this metric is only computed across the whole set of the analyzed units)
+  * the average number of code lines in subprogram bodies, task bodies, entry bodies and statement sequences in package bodies

   ``gnatmetric`` sums the values of the line metrics for all the files being processed and then generates the cumulative results.
 The tool also computes for all the files being processed the average number of code lines in bodies.

-  You can use the following switches to select the specific line metrics to be computed and reported.
+  You can use the following switches to select the specific line metrics to be reported.

   .. index:: --lines (gnatmetric)